-William Wallace is a 20+ year veteran of graphics, brand development and marketing.
+William is a 20+ year veteran of graphics, brand development and marketing.
 He has worked with Fortune 500 companies, not for profits and small businesses, to help increase their profiles locally, nationally or internationally.
 He has won a variety of awards, including Best Corporate Identity from the Waterloo Region Ad and Sales Club.

 William is also the founder of 100 Men Who Give a Damn Waterloo Region, a crowd-sourcing group that helps local charities raise funds in a quarterly meeting.